Skip to main content

 Routes monomer calls according to EVA algebra composition laws: sequential (⊗), parallel (∥), and conditional (⊕).

-Thermodynamic Coherence Engine.
+Coherence Metric Framework unit.
 Certifies that Φ_c = 1 for every policy circuit before it is loaded into the BPU.

 Monomer Coverage